cogent3/cogent3/doc/examples/index.rst

 The following examples are all available as standalone text files which can be computed using the Python doctest module.

-Examples not explicitly attributed were authored by Gavin Huttley.

 *****************
 Data manipulation
 *****************